amritsingh183/amritsingh183.github.io/_posts/2025-10-24-rust-option-result.md

     .inspect_err(|e| eprintln!("Parse error: {}", e));
 ```

 **Use case:** Debugging, logging, or metrics collection without modifying the data flow.
-The `inspect()` methods borrow the value temporarily for the closure but return the original `Option` or `Result` unchanged.
+The `inspect()` methods consume `self` by value, pass a reference to the contained value to the closure (allowing temporary observation), and return the original `Option` or `Result` unchanged, enabling method chaining.

 ### Boolean Combinators